Academic Catalog

 FST 100 Introduction to Fire Protection

-A course in the history and development of fire protection.
+This course is designed for students preparing for a career in emergency services with a focus on firefighting.
+This is a course in the history and development of fire protection.
 Topics covered are the role of the fire service in the development of civilization; personnel in fire protection; general introduction to fire hazards; and a discussion of the problems and possible solutions for current and future fire protection.

 Upon successful completion of this course, students should be able to: